 Finding accommodation in Taiwan is not too hard, but there is a language barrier - if you don't yet speak or read Chinese.
 There are many hostels which are okay for a few weeks.
 These can be found on any internet search.
 However, finding longer term accommodation is a little harder.
 Tealit [see the link above] has some expensive accommodation options.
 Notice boards outside local schools are good, but you need someone who can read and speak Chinese.

-Another option is Tsuei Ma-Ma, a volunteer run accommodation finding service.
+A good option in Taipei is Tsuei Ma-Ma, a volunteer run accommodation finding service.
 It's located at 2nd floor, No 2-3, Lane 269, Roosevelt Rd, Section 3, Taipei.
 It's closed mornings and weekends.
 They charge a small fee, and give lists in Chinese and English.
 Many of the landlords using the service speak a little English.
 Their telephone number is (886)-02-23658140.

 If you plan to teach English in Kaoshiung, then check out the Yahoo Group Kaoshiung Living.
 They often have apartments advertised, as well as many other things, sometimes including teaching jobs.